EndsOfTheEarth/QueryLite/Documentation.md

 ## Repository Pattern

+>[!WARNING]
+>Repository pattern functionality is a new feature that is still a work in progress.
+>A source generator for this feature has not been released yet.

 QueryLite can implement a repository pattern for create, read, update and delete actions.
 This is achived by creating a partial row class that is then implemented by a source generator.